Moisturizing Hair Care Recipes: DIY Hair Oil and Hair Mask

 Hair oil has many benefits for your hair and scalp.
-Of course, the benefits of your homemade hair oil depends on the carrier oils you choose to use in the formulation.
+Of course, the benefits of your homemade hair oil mixture depends on the oils you choose to use in the formulation.
 Overall, however, you’ll enjoy the following benefits for your hair and scalp when using this type of beauty product.

 - The carrier oils used to make hair oil contain natural emollients that soften and condition hair.